The Profinite Rigidity of Free Metabelian Groups: Homological Separability

 as per \cite[pp. 91]{hilton_stammbach}.
 On the other hand, the extension $E$ induces an extension of profinite $\alg$-modules

-by exactness of the profinite completion functor in abelian categories \cite[Theorem 6.1.6]{Gareth_Book}.
+which is exact by \cite[Lemma 5.1]{Me}.
 Equivalently, (\ref{Eq::ExtProf}) forms an extension of profinite modules over the profinite ring $\palg$, as in \cite[Lemma 2.2]{Me}.
 The category of profinite $\palg$-modules is abelian \cite[Theorem 6.1.2]{Gareth_Book} and the profinite augmentation ideal $\paug$ admits a resolution by finitely generated free modules given in Proposition~\ref{Prop::CohSep}.
-Consequently, the extension (\ref{Eq::ExtProf}) corresponds to a class $[z] \in \Ext^1_\palg(\paug, \hM)$ , where $z$ may be realised as a restriction $z = f\at{\hM}$ for some choice of projective morphism $f$ fitting into the commutative diagram
+Consequently, the extension (\ref{Eq::ExtProf}) corresponds to a class $[z] \in \Ext^1_\palg(\paug, \hM)$ , where $z$ may be realised as a restriction $z = f\at{\hM}$ for some choice of continuous projective lift $f$ fitting into the commutative diagram

 as per \cite{Yoneda} or \cite[Section 13.27]{stacks}.
 Now $z$ restricts to an element of the class $[\zeta]$ on the dense discrete submodule $\operatorname{Ker}(d_1)$ of $\operatorname{Ker}(\widehat{d_1})$, as does any choice of representative of $\iotede^1([\zeta])$.
-Hence $\iotede^1([\zeta]) = [z]$ and the proof is complete. \end{proof} \begin{corollary} Let $\Gamma$ be a finitely generated metabelian group and $\Upsilon$ its abelianisation.
-There is an isomorphism as profinite $\palg$-modules. \end{corollary} \begin{proof} Let $\Gamma$ be a finitely generated metabelian group and $\Upsilon$ its abelianisation.
-Consider the short exact sequence of groups (\ref{Eq::SESMG}) and let $[\zeta] \in H^2(\Upsilon,M)$ be the corresponding class.
-The boundary homomorphism in the long exact sequence induced by the derived functor $\Ext$ from the short exact sequence of the augmentation ideal $\aug$ maps the class $[\zeta]$ to the class $[\vartheta] \in \Ext^1(\aug,M)$ corresponding to the extension of $\alg$-modules (\ref{Eq::SESMM}) as per \cite[Exercise VI.6.1]{hilton_stammbach}.
-By Proposition~\ref{Prop::Big}(a), the class $\ioteda^2([\zeta])$ corresponds to the extension of profinite groups
+Hence $\iotede^1([\zeta]) = [z]$ and the proof is complete. \end{proof} Using Proposition~\ref{Prop::Big}, we are able at last to relate the $\alg$-profinite completion of the module $N_\Gamma = \alg \otimes_\alg \aug$ associated to a metabelian group (cf. Section~\ref{Sec::Metab}) to its analogue in the profinite category. \begin{proposition} Let $\Gamma$ be a finitely generated metabelian group and $\Upsilon$ its abelianisation.
+There is an isomorphism as profinite $\palg$-modules. \end{proposition} \begin{proof} Let $\Gamma$ be a finitely generated metabelian group and $\Upsilon$ its abelianisation.
+Consider the short exact sequence of groups (\ref{Eq::SESMG}) and let $[\zeta] \in H^2(\Upsilon,M_\Gamma)$ be the corresponding class.
+The boundary homomorphism in the long exact sequence induced by the derived functor $\Ext$ from the short exact sequence of the augmentation ideal $\aug$ maps the class $[\zeta]$ to the class $[\vartheta] \in \Ext^1(\aug,M)$ corresponding to the extension of $\alg$-modules (\ref{Eq::SESMM}), as per \cite[Exercise VI.6.1]{hilton_stammbach}.
+By Lemma~\ref{Lem::Extensions}, the class $\ioteda^2([\zeta])$ then corresponds to the extension of profinite groups